 The Training Program

 PGY-V – During the chief resident year it is expected that the knowledge gained over the previous four years will be applied in clinical decision making as well as the applied operative technique with staff supervision.
-Three months are spent on the general orthopaedic service and three months on the trauma service.
+Three months are spent as the general orthopedic gold service chief and three months as the general orthopedic green chief.
 The remaining six months consists of three months as administrative chief and three months of elective rotations in various areas of interest to the individual resident.
-The off-service chief resident also has administrative responsibility as well as clinical responsibilities.

 There is a dedicated hour of conference every day except for Friday in which there is a two hour grand rounds.
 Our conferences are very important to us and are protected time and uninterrupted by other services or responsibilities for their entirety.
 Conferences are well balanced to cover the essential learning objectives that are required for success on board style exams such as OITE and licensure examination.
-Our academic calendar is a 2 year rotating curriculum of orthopaedic essentials, such as pediatric orthopaedics and basic science, interspersed with case conferences and morbidity and mortality presentations.
+Our academic calendar is a two year rotating curriculum of orthopaedic essentials, interspersed with case conferences and morbidity and mortality presentations, as well as guest lecturers.
 Lectures are given by attendings as well as residents to keep the resident actively involved in learning and teaching orthopaedics.

 Led by George Haidukewych, MD the joint reconstructive service offers a comprehensive experience for the resident in both clinical and surgical joint reconstruction.
 Residents are exposed to a variety of joint disorders, which include but are not limited to total joint procedures, degenerative osteoarthritis, rheumatoid arthritis, posttraumatic arthritis, osteonecrosis, dysplasia, and hemophilic/sickle cell arthroses.